oswaldobapvicjr/junit-utils/README.md

 ### Asserting exceptions

-The following assertion succeeds if the tested method throws a NullPointerException.
+The following assertion is true if the examined method throws a NullPointerException.
 The **ExceptionMatcher** class is in use:

 ```java
 assertThat(() -> myObject.doStuff(null),